So, what is a packing slip and what sorts of information needs to be on it?

 Let it Slip

 Packing slips are relatively simple documents that offer a lot of value to your business.
 Create your own or use the templates above to create a packing slip and avoid costly mistakes, like not having common box sizes.
 Make sure to include branding on the packing slips and train your staff to use them correctly to get the most out of them.
-You can also use a thermal shipping label printer to print packing slips if it works for your warehousing setup.
+You can also use a shipping label printer to print packing slips if it works for your warehousing setup.